prothen/spmb/README.md

 In addition lowpass filtering of all control signals, both remote and software based is included and can be customised by adapting the parameters under `firmware/setup_macros.h`.
 The main and control loop time is configured and tested at *50Hz*.
 Theoretically much higher frequencies are possible, however interrupt reading capability greatly deteriorates with a fast main loop frequency.
 Therefore it is recommended to not vary these frequencies to higher values or otherwise stable performance can not be guaranteed.
 Also the firmware provides a led signaling class which provides easily accessible information about the current SPMB's state machine status.

+More detailed **Documentation** can be found under https://prothen.github.io/spmb/index.html.

 - **Main loop** in firmware.ino depending on
     - **StatusIndicator**
         + si.h - LED signaling and exposing information to environment